aRakkolainen/AWA__PROJECT/README.md

+Name: Course project for course Advanced Web Applications.
+Description: Detailed description is found from documentation file.
-Course project for course Advanced Web Applications The project is runnable by downloading as a zip, then unzipping and running following commands in two terminals:
+The project is runnable by downloading as a zip, then unzipping and running following commands in two terminals:
 client:
 npm run install